 Dandelion Launchers | Dandelion Readers | Jelly and Bean | Rapid Phonics | Phonics Bug | Rigby Stars | Oxford Reading Tree | Totem and Talisman | Read Write Inc | Project X

 Students learn approaches to reading which are relevant to their ability.
-These include use of photographs, reading key symbols, whole word reading, sight words, key words and phonics.
-A cross curricula approach is used and reading and its associated skills are used throughout the day at Baytree.
+These include the use of photographs, reading key symbols, whole word reading, sight words, keywords and phonics.
+A cross-curricula approach is used and reading and its associated skills are used throughout the day at Baytree.
 Reading is made to be functional and meaningful for our students.
 Students in Key Stage 4 and Key Stage 5 also focus on reading functional vocabulary to support independence and life skills.

-Students at Baytree School work on a variety of fine-motor, mark-making and writing skills.
-These are chosen dependent upon the student’s ability; tasks are created to help develop students’ skills for life and thier independence.
-Fine motor and writing skills are encorproated into other curriulum topics.
+Students at Baytree School work on a variety of fine motor, mark-making and writing skills.
+These are chosen dependent upon the student’s ability; tasks are created to help develop students’ skills for life and their independence.
+Fine motor and writing skills are incorporated into other curriculum topics.
 ICT is also used as a way to enhance writing skills.

 If you would like further information or would like to know more about how you can help your child with their literacy skills please contact Lottie Pimm, subject leader for reading and writing.